 Yandal Resources Ltd (ASX: YRL, "Yandal Resources" or the "Company") is pleased to provide an exploration update for the Arrakis Prospect within the Ironstone Well-Barwidgee Gold Project (see Figures 5 and 6).
 A 17-hole, 3,800m RC program was completed in mid-December across the Arrakis Prospect, testing the mineralised trend along 200m-spaced infill drill lines.
-Assay results from the first ten holes have been received and reported (see Figures 2 and 3).
-RC results confirm a mineralised system with a relatively simple, predictable geometry, with higher-grade mineralisation occurring in a consistent position along strike and down dip.
+Assay results from all seventeen holes have been received and reported (see Tables 2 and 3).
+RC results demonstrate a mineralised system with a relatively simple, predictable geometry, with higher-grade mineralisation occurring in a consistent position along strike and down dip.
 Several closer-spaced holes drilled to assess mineralisation continuity and potential high-grade plunge geometries were also completed, with results showing strong mineralisation continuity along strike.
 Results also demonstrate the potential for shallow oxide mineralisation immediately below the unmineralised transported cover.

-In addition to RC drilling results, further results from the 2025 Arrakis diamond drilling program have also been received.
+In addition to RC drilling results, further results from the 2025 Arrakis diamond drilling program and air-core program have also been received.
 The diamond drilling program comprised four re-entries (diamond tails to previously reported RC holes) and four new holes drilled for a total of 1,931m.
-Results from a further three of the eight diamond holes have been received, with two holes yet to be reported.
-Results from diamond drilling have further confirmed the extensive strike nature of the Arrakis mineralised structure and provide invaluable geological and structural data to support ongoing exploration across the Arrakis gold discovery.
+Results from 25IWBC0046D have been received, with results from one hole yet to be reported (25IWBD0013).
+Results from diamond hole 25IWBC0046D, the most southern diamond hole drilled across the prospect, did not intercept the Arrakis structure.
+This result, combined with RC drilling on lines 5,550mN and 5,750mN, suggests the Arrakis structure's strike shifts towards the south (see Figure 1), and remains open and untested towards the south-east.